 Let’s take a closer look.

-Before you get started, it’s essential to prepare your bitter melon properly.
+Before you get started, prepare your bitter melon properly.
 While it might look like a warty cucumber, it doesn’t share all the same features.
 The seeds of bitter melon are quite large and hard.
 As such, you’ll need to remove them before cooking, as well as the white pith, which can be astringently bitter.

 If you’re not a huge fan of the bitterness associated with bitter melon, you can parboil it before cooking it further.
 This removes a lot of the bitterness but also gives it a softer texture.
 Generally speaking, you only need to simmer bittermelon for around 3 minutes.
 If you leave it for too long, it can become mushy and challenging to incorporate into stir-fries.